hyl3rid/blog/data/blog/custardberries.md

 **For the Custard:**
 ⦁ 2 cups coconut milk or coconut cream
 ⦁ 2 tbsp confectioners sugar
-⦁ 4 tbsp cornstarch
+⦁ 3 tbsp cornstarch
 ⦁ 1 tsp vanilla extract

 **For topping:**
 ⦁ Fresh strawberries
 ⦁ Fresh blueberries
 ⦁ Fresh raspberries
 ⦁ Fresh kiwi
 ⦁ Fresh peach
 ⦁ Agar agar

 ### Instructions

 **For the Shell**
 ⦁ In the food processor bowl, add all-purpose flour, sugar and salt.
 ⦁ Add butter and start processing for about a minute or two until you get a crumbly mixture.
 ⦁ Next, add an egg and continue to process until the mixture forms a dough.
 ⦁ Take the dough out of the process and place it on a floured workstation.
 Gently knead the dough once or twice, shape it into it, and wrap it with plastic wrap.
 ⦁ Place the dough in the refrigerator for about 30 minutes.
 ⦁ Take the dough out of the refrigerator, unwrap it and place it on a floured workstation.
 ⦁ Roll it into a circle using a rolling pin.
 ⦁ Line the tart tin with parchment paper and place the rolled dough sheet onto the tart tin.
 Trim the sides.
 ⦁ Pierce the bottom of the pastry using a sharp knife or a fork.
 ⦁ Place the tin in a preheated oven for about 25 minutes or until it is golden in colour.
 ⦁ Once done, take it out of the oven and let it cool down.

 **For the Custard**
 ⦁ In a saucepan, pour coconut milk/cream.
 Add sugar, vanilla.
 Place the saucepan on medium heat.
-⦁ Add cornstarch and about 2 tbsp water to form a slurry in a separate small bowl.
-Add the cornstarch with water and whisk until everything is well incorporated.
+⦁ Mix cornstarch and about 2 tbsp water to form a slurry in a separate small bowl.
 ⦁ Once the milk mixture heats up lower the heat, add the cornstarch with water mixture and let it cook for 5 minutes until the mixture thickens up.
 Stir constantly.
 ⦁ Once done, remove the saucepan from heat and let it cool down a bit.
 Pour it into the tart shell and place it in the refrigerator for at least an hour to set.
 ⦁ Just before serving, garnish the custard tart with fresh berries and fruits.
 Arrange them in a circle and add melted agar agar with sugar on top of the fruits to give them a brilliant color.